 Early Kingdoms and rise of Muslim States

-Since early first millenium CE, Hindu and Buddhist empires like Gangga Negara (2nd to 11th century), Langkasuka (2nd to 14th century) and Srivijaya (3rd to 14th century) have ruled the region.
-Traders from as far as China in the east, and Persia, Arab states and India in the west, have long conducted tradings in the region but in scattered places.
+Since early first millennium CE, Hindu and Buddhist empires like Gangga Negara (2nd to 11th century), Langkasuka (2nd to 14th century) and Srivijaya (3rd to 14th century) have ruled the region.
+Traders from as far as China in the east, and Persia, Arab states and India in the west, have long conducted trading in the region but in scattered places.

 The Kedah Sultanate was one of the earliest Muslim states in Southeast Asia.
 It was founded in 1136 by Phra Ong Mahawangsa, a Hindu Rajah, who later converted to Islam and changed his name to Sultan Mudzafar Shah.
 The inter-marriages of the muslim traders with the locals and rulers embracing Islam had influenced many people to convert as well.